A Green Future For Freight: Eric Beckwitt at COP22

 You may have seen some of these studies.
 This was also from CleanTechnica.
 Already, based on the most recent bid prices for wind and solar – wind and solar now without subsidies – wind and solar is completely outcompeting all of the other conventional sources.
 So effectively, once you remove subsidies and you let people actually bid, no one can compete anymore with wind and solar installations as we speak and the price continues to crash.

-The gold standard for transport of freight overland in the continental interior is sustainable electric rail – zero emission rail.
+The gold standard for transport of freight overland in the continental interior is sustainable electric rail – zero-emission rail.
 This actually was almost by accident installed in Eastern Russia before the revolution.
-The entire Eastern Siberia part of the Trans-Siberian railroad, it’s all hydroelectric, zero emission.
+The entire Eastern Siberia is part of the Trans-Siberian railroad, it’s all hydroelectric, zero-emission.
 It works beautifully.
-One of the things – the key things to do in Canada and United States, in Europe is actually convert the existing trains to sustainable electric and run all the freight we can this way.
+One of the things – the key things to do in Canada and United States, in Europe is actually converting the existing trains to sustainable electric and running all the freight we can this way.

 The same thing in trucking.
-We already have – in Europe, we have – last mile delivery with zero emission vehicles.
-We have zero emissions vehicles working in drayage already in the port of Los Angeles.
-We have several companies working on these electric vehicles for both long haul and short haul.
-We’re going to have the short haul first and then long haul.
+We already have – in Europe, we have – last-mile delivery with zero-emission vehicles.
+We have zero-emission vehicles working in drayage already in the port of Los Angeles.
+We have several companies working on these electric vehicles for both long haul and short-haul.
+We’re going to have the short-haul first and then the long haul.
 It’s all coming.

 This was really surprising to me.
 I actually didn’t realize this was happening until I did this research.
-How many of you have seen these solar-powered air ships?
+How many of you have seen these solar-powered airships?
 Have you seen this technology?
 This is working right now.
 The Chinese already have this working.
-An air ship has much higher capacity, lifting capacity, than an airplane.
+An airship has a much higher capacity, lifting capacity, than an airplane.
 They can – because they have a vast surface area — they can be retrofitted to solar.
 They can be actually designed for solar.
 They move 200 miles an hour and this could come and actually completely disrupt the airline industry at the speed it’s taking off.
 Lockheed Martin has developed this already.
 The Chinese have developed this.
-There’s a company in England who has already developed this.
+There’s a company in England that has already developed this.

 We’re building the LinkToRail system which has greatly expanded the capacity of the railroads starting in the United States and Canada.
 I want to give you an example of this.
 This is working right now.
 I pulled this up right before this presentation.
 The port of Long Beach is one of the busiest ports in the world.
 This is a recent booking.
 We’ve done 4,000 of these already.